- Benefits of turmeric and curcumin in human studies – strongest evidence

 While there is nothing wrong with citing animal studies, we wanted to answer the question: what are curcumin’s proven health benefits based on human studies?

-Our research found that, based on human studies, curcumin has shown the most efficacy as an anti-inflammatory and for treating IBS, ulcerative colitis and other digestive disorders, as well as arthritis.
+Our research found that, based on peer reviewed studies in humans, curcumin has shown the most efficacy as an anti-inflammatory agent and for treating IBS, ulcerative colitis and other digestive disorders, as well as arthritis.

-This post highlights the scientific studies that have looked at curcumin’s benefits, we have also covered the curcumin supplements with the greatest bioavailability and have a podcast on why not everyone necessarily needs to be taking curcumin in supplement form.
+This post highlights the scientific studies that have looked at curcumin’s benefits.
+For those interested in the topic, we have also covered the curcumin supplements with the greatest bioavailability.

 Benefits of turmeric and curcumin in human studies – strongest evidence